Incarnations of the Doctor

 - Action Survivor: Not a Badass Normal, but she's scraped through plenty of dangerous situations with her wits and an Improvised Weapon.

-- Audience Surrogate: She's a Doctor Who fan who just so happens to exist in the show itself.
+- Audience Surrogate: She's essentially a Doctor Who fan who just so happens to exist in the show itself.

 - Badass Adorable: Although she doesn't have too many action moments, she has shown herself to be as much of a Technical Pacifist as her role model.